 This essay is inspired by ten years of volunteering for the Leonardo/MIT Press project as Editor in Chief of the Leonardo Electronic Almanac (LEA).
-It has been sparked by an accusation of neo-slavery when I was trying to create an opportunity for exchange between institutions in Europe and in the US.
-I wanted to set up a framework that allowed one or two students to volunteer for three months in Europe, who then I could hire if conditions changed (conditions changed was a hint dropped to signify ‘if I am able to get the financial support necessary’).
-Also, one does not have to forget that there is a Visa process to be set in place that could have revealed itself to be far too costly, complex and byzantine to overcome for at a one year research/internship.
-The structure that I envisaged was put in place in order to a) create an initial soft academic international exchange to be expanded at a later date, b) navigate carefully through the complexity of three different institutional bureaucracies, and c) allow enough time to develop and generate opportunities for research funds and financial collaborations between some of the best institutional settings in the world.
+It was sparked by an accusation of neo-slavery when I was trying to create an opportunity for exchange between institutions in Europe and in the US.
+I wanted to set up a framework that allowed one or two students to volunteer for three months in Europe, who I could then hire if conditions changed (conditions changed was a hint dropped to signify ‘if I am able to get the financial support necessary’).
+Also, one must not forget that one must complete a Visa process that could have been far too costly, complex, and byzantine to overcome for a one-year research internship.
+The structure that I envisaged was put in place in order to: a) create an initial soft academic international exchange to be expanded at a later date; b) navigate carefully through the complexity of three different institutional bureaucracies; and c) allow enough time to both develop and generate opportunities for research funds and financial collaborations between some of the best institutional settings in the world.

-The description I created to announce the volunteering opportunity was posted on an online board and met with the criticism of a few students that was not just vociferously stated, but was rather problematic for the way in which it was delivered, its method, and content.
-Volunteering was presented as another form of exploitation [quote on volunteer exploitation] and of course, somehow I was the one gaining from this process.
-Not satisfied by my lack of engagement, (I have always been told that it is better to try to let ethical fascists vent unopposed), they decided to email directly one of the institutions involved.
-The result was a) the end of that particular venture and b) a setback for a publication entirely constituted of volunteers that for years has been serving the academic and artistic community that it tries to represent by providing opportunities and outlets where there are none, a free service (with all of its problems but nevertheless free), and a rigorous structure for content published.
+The description I created to announce the volunteering opportunity was posted on an online board and met with the criticism of a few students that was not just vociferously stated but was rather problematic because of the way in which it was delivered, its method, and content.
+Volunteering was presented as another form of exploitation and, of course, somehow I was the one gaining from this process.
+Not satisfied by my lack of engagement (I have always been told that it is better to try to let ethical fascists vent unopposed), they decided to email directly one of the institutions involved.
+The result was, first, the end of that particular venture and, second, a setback for a publication constituted entirely of volunteers, which has, for years, been serving the academic and artistic community that it tries to represent by providing opportunities and outlets where there are none, a free service (with all of its problems—but nevertheless free), and a rigorous structure for content published.

-What I had continued to ignore and actively fight against was the idea that a new generation had been shaped by the very policies that it portrays to fight and that is happy to exist within an exploitative system, as long as it is allowed to criticize without action.
+What I had continued to ignore and actively fight against was the idea that a new generation had been shaped by the very policies that it claims to fight and that is happy to exist within an exploitative system as long as it is allowed to criticize without action.

 Since a crisis is a moment of reflection, I realized that there was something wrong not just with the system itself but also with my insistence in wanting to realize a common process of engagement with a view for the long-term when both parties (exploiter and exploited) were content to operate and exist within the policies of neoliberalism.

 I had to acknowledge that the system and the people within it increasingly favor individual and short-term approaches that do not and are not supposed to create collegiality, a shared commitment, or a collective interest.
-I also had to understand that there is much less appetite for an integration between disciplines, scholars, and students, that is focused on the development of outputs.
-Everyone has the expectation that they need to favorably exploit these synergies solely to their advantage even if it means the collapse of the entire operation.
+I also had to understand that there is not a large appetite for an integration between disciplines, scholars, and students that is focused on the development of outputs.
+Everyone has the expectation that they need to favorably exploit these synergies solely to their advantage—even if it means the collapse of the entire operation.